Narcissus pseudonarcissus aka Daffodil

 Daffodil, Tenby Daffodil, Wild Daffodil

-How to care for Daffodil
+How difficult is it to take care of Daffodil

 Daffodil requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.